ably/ably-dotnet/README.md

 This is because [System.Net.WebSockets]('https://msdn.microsoft.com/en-us/library/system.net.websockets(v=vs.110).aspx') is not fully implementented on Windows 7.
 See [this repository](https://github.com/ably-forks/ably-dotnet-alternative-transports) for a working example using the [websocket4net library](https://github.com/kerryjiang/WebSocket4Net).

-&ast;&ast; We regression-test the library against .NET Core 2 but it is designed to be compatible with all versions of .NET Core (and any other runtime implementation that is compatible with .NET Standard 1.4 or greater).
+&ast;&ast; We regression-test the library against .NET Core 2 and .Net Framework 4.6.2.
 If you find any compatibility issues, please do [raise an issue](https://github.com/ably/ably-dotnet/issues) in this repository or contact Ably customer support for advice.
 Any known runtime incompatibilities can be found [here](https://github.com/ably/ably-dotnet/issues?q=is%3Aissue+is%3Aopen+label%3A%22compatibility%22).

 ### Partial platform support